lokielse/laravel-admin-generator/README.md

 You can create many admin panels in few seconds with it!!!

-Save your short life, Just type `php artisan admin:new my-admin`
+Save your life, Just type `php artisan admin:new my-admin`

 ## Features